jedichien/self-driving/project_5_extended_kalman_filter/README.md

 ## Brief Introduction
-Kalman Filter aims to accurate noise.
+Kalman Filter aims to correct noise.
 The sensor is not always perfect enough to get no error data, however how to get a better accuracy is the major problem.<br/>

 To solve this problem, we can apply some of Filters to it, in this case we use Kalman Filter to solve.<br/>